pnx/dotfiles/nvim/README.md

 Just my vim config.

-Run `:PlugInstall` to install all plugins.
+Run `:Lazy` to install all plugins.